 Interested candidates should submit a CV and statement of proposed applied research via Interfolio, at the link below.
+The statement should share with us your vision of the applied research program that you would like to build at the Marron Institute.
 Applications may be addressed to Clayton P. Gillette, Director, Marron Institute of Urban Management, 60 Fifth Avenue, 2nd Floor, New York, NY, 10011.

 Positions will remain open until filled, it is preferred that applications be submitted before 12/1/2017.